interchen/ICWebViewController/README.md

 # ICWebViewController [中文介绍](https://github.com/interchen/ICWebViewController/blob/master/README_CN.md)

 A simple UIViewController contains a WKWebView and UIProgressView written by Swift 3.

+Maybe you'll say "Why don't you use SafariViewController".
+Right!
+If you just want to display a webview.
+But if you want to deal with cookie or some interact with javascript, you can try this lib.

 ## Install
 `pod 'ICWebViewController'`